avestura/avestura.github.io/_includes/skills/programming/ests.md

-I know ECMAScript and its new features.
+I know ECMAScript and TypeScript and their new features.